Skip to main content

 [slope factor or unit risk] for inhalation exposure = risk per concentration unit in air = risk per µg/m3

-An example of this information is shown in Nitroglycerin.
+An example of this information is shown with Nitroglycerin.

 Also given in the example are the references for the chemical.
 The reference is identified by the chemical name.